Mark Shepherd (novelist): Elvendude

 Believing himself to be an ordinary teenager raised by a single mom, Adam McDaris discovers that his "mother" is in fact the local elf-king's daughter, who pledged to take her brother the Heir to safety, hiding him as a mortal to escape detection by the enemy who destroyed their home.
 The novel's plot involves an evil organization plotting world domination through the distribution of vials of magical crack cocaine.

 Spiritride

 The ghosts of human motorcycle riders get caught up in a war between the restored Elfhame Avalon and the drug-dealing Unseleighe Prince who plagues them.

-Laserwarz
+Lazerwarz

 With her brother secure on his rightful throne, adventurous elven Lady Samantha returns to the "real" world as an FBI agent, investigating a series of mysterious disappearances at a laser arcade in Tulsa.

 The Bard's Tale

 Collaborating again with Mercedes Lackey, Shepherd wrote Prison of Souls, the third novel in The Bard's Tale computer game tie-in novelization series.

 Shepherd later followed it up with a solo sequel, Escape from Roksamur, reprising the adventures of his character Alaire.